Commensurators of thin normal subgroups and abelian quotients: Homological lines with holes and Hodge theory

 From Lemma~\ref{lem:Q-form}, we obtain the following consequence:

 \begin{cor} Suppose $\Ga$ is torsion-free.
-Let $Q=\Ga/K$, suppose $H_1(Q,\bQ)\neq 0$, and let $C\subset\comme_G(\gam)$ denote the set of elements which pseudo-act trivially on $H_1(Q,\bQ)$.
-If there exists a nontrivial (possibly $L^2$) harmonic form on $S=X/\Ga$ representing a pullback of a cohomology class of $Q$, then $C$ is discrete. \end{cor} \begin{proof} Let $\omega$ be such a harmonic form on $S$ and let $g\in C$.
+Let $Q=\Ga/K$, and let $C\subset\comme_G(\gam)$ denote the set of elements which preserve homological lines with holes in $Q$.
+If there exists a (possibly $L^2)$ harmonic form on $S=X/\Ga$ representing a pullback of a nonzero cohomology class of $Q$, then $C$ is discrete. \end{cor} \begin{proof} Let $\omega$ be the harmonic representative of a form on $S$ arising by pullback from $Q$, and let $g\in C$.
 Then by Lemma~\ref{lem:Q-form} and Corollary~\ref{cor:hodge-paction}, we have that $\omega_W=\omega_W^g$ as forms, by either classical or $L^2$--Hodge theory, and where here $W$ is the common refinement of $S$ and its conjugate $S^g$.
 Pulling back these forms to the universal cover $X$, we have that $g\in\comme(\omega)$.
 By Proposition~\ref{prop-generalG}, we conclude that $C$ is discrete. \end{proof}